 Psychophysics for Computer Vision

-Keywords: machine learning, psychology, citizen science, psychophysics, face detection, attributes
+Keywords: psychology, citizen science, psychophysics, object recognition, face detection, attributes

 Fall 2012 - Present